 Telephone on 020 7713 0836 (between 1000 and 1600 Tuesdays to Sundays) to reserve your date and time.
 You can contact email@example.com to arrange your visit by e-mail.
 It is often a goods idea, especially where workshops are required or or other help from museum staff is needed, to talk to us about the visit in advance.
 E-mail us and our education co-ordinator will get in touch.
 Please give phone numbers where you will be available day and evening.

-We accept payment by cheques drawn on school accounts (or personal cheques with guarantee card), and we accept all major credit and debit cards except American Express and Diners Club.
+We accept payment by cheques drawn on school accounts, and we accept all major credit and debit cards except American Express and Diners Club.
+Payments by BACS after the event may be made where credit terms are agreed by the Education Officer.
 An additional charge is made for educational workshops, boat trips or other supplementary activities.